chengjr1009/iSTAY/README.md

 <font color=#FF6600> </font>

-`iStay` (Information-based measures of stability and related synchrony) is an R package for featuring a class of measures of community/ecosystem stability and related synchrony; the corresponding diversity-stability is also assessed if biodiversity data are available.
+`iStay` (information-based measures of stability and related synchrony) is an R package for featuring a class of measures of community/ecosystem stability and related synchrony; the corresponding diversity-stability is also assessed if biodiversity data are available.
 The